-• A dollar amount which is less than 300%.
+A dollar amount which is less than 300%.

 Specify dollar amount:

-• A percentage of the Federal poverty level
+A percentage of the Federal poverty level

-Specify percentage: --------------------- --
+Specify percentage: Other standard included under the State Plan

+• Other standard included under the State Plan

+Specify:

+^

+0

+(The following dollar amount

+Specify dollar amount: If this amount changes, this item will be revised.

+The following formula is used to determine the needs allowance:

+Specify:

+Other

+Specify:

+0

+ii.
+Al lower of the groups only (select on a):

+lowance for the spouse only (select one):

+(Not Applicable

+(The state provides an allowance for a spouse who does not meet the definition of a community spouse in §1924 of the Act.
+Describe the circumstances under which this allowance is provided:

+spouse in §1724 of the Act.
+Describe the encumstances under when this anowance is provided.

+Specify:

-Specify: e following dollar amount cify dollar amount: If this amount changes, this item will be revised. e following formula is used to determine the needs allowance: cify: ier cify: ice for the spouse only (select one): cify: ecify the amount of the allowance (select one): ecify the amount of the allowance ( select one ): SSI standard Optional State supplement standard SSI standard Optional State supplement standard Medically needy income standard SSI standard Optional State supplement standard SSI standard Optional State supplement standard Medically needy income standard SSI standard Optional State supplement standard Medically needy income standard The following dollar amount: SSI standard Optional State supplement standard Medically needy income standard The following dollar amount: Specify dollar amount: SSI standard Optional State supplement standard Medically needy income standard The following dollar amount: Specify dollar amount: If this amount changes, this item will be revised.
-The amount is determined using the following formula: SSI standard Optional State supplement standard Medically needy income standard The following dollar amount: Specify dollar amount: If this amount changes, this item will be revised.
-The amount is determined using the following formula: Specify: Due to WMS system constraints on 06/05/2015, this item is selected.
+- b V Specify the amount of the allowance (select one): Specify the amount of the allowance (select one): Specify the amount of the allowance (select one): SSI standard SSI standard Optional State supplement standard SSI standard Optional State supplement standard Medically needy income standard The following dollar amount: ~ SSI standard Optional State supplement standard Medically needy income standard SSI standard Optional State supplement standard Medically needy income standard The following dollar amount: ~ SSI standard Optional State supplement standard Medically needy income standard The following dollar amount: Specify dollar amount: If this amount changes, this item will be revised. ~

+Due to WMS system constraints on 06/05/2015, this item is selected.
 However, it is not applicable.
-The state is SSI standard Optional State supplement standard Medically needy income standard The following dollar amount: Specify dollar amount: If this amount changes, this item will be revised.
-The amount is determined using the following formula: Specify: Due to WMS system constraints on 06/05/2015, this item is selected.
-However, it is not applicable.
 The state is applying the spousal impoverishment rules, as described in section 2404 of the ACA.

-SSI standard Optional State supplement standard Medically needy income standard The following dollar amount: Specify dollar amount: If this amount changes, this item will be revised.
-The amount is determined using the following formula: Specify: Due to WMS system constraints on 06/05/2015, this item is selected.
-However, it is not applicable.
-The state is applying the spousal impoverishment rules, as described in section 2404 of the ACA. the for the family (select one):
+- iii.
+Allowance for the family (select one):

+- Not Applicable (see instructions)

+- AFDC need standard

+- Medically needy income standard

-• The following dollar amount:
+- The following dollar amount:

-s e Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the State's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
+Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the State's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
 If this amount changes, this item will be revised.

 The amount is determined using the following formula:

-S Specify:
+Specify:

+^

+\checkmark

-$\bigcirc$ Other
+Other

-S Specify:

-Amou 435.7 ints for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 26:

-a. b.
-Health insurance premiums, deductibles and co-insurance charges Necessary medical or remedial care expenses recognized under State law but not covered under the State's Medicaid plan, subject to reasonable limits that the State may establish on the amounts of these expenses.
+- iv.
+Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726: - a.
+Health insurance premiums, deductibles and co-insurance charges - b.
+Necessary medical or remedial care expenses recognized under State law but not covered under the State's Medicaid plan, subject to reasonable limits that the State may establish on the amounts of these expenses.

-Select t one: